OptimalScale/DetGPT/README.md

 [PEFT](https://github.com/huggingface/peft) or use the [merge script](https://github.com/OptimalScale/LMFlow#53-reproduce-the-result)
 provided by LMFlow.

+The dataset for task tuning is named "coco_task_annotation.json".
+Please modify detgpt/configs/datasts/coco/align.yaml, such that "storage" points to the COCO dataset, and "file_name" points to the path of the instruction tuning dataset.

 ## Training
 Please execute the following command to conduction task training: